ballerina-platform/ballerina-dev-website/learn/coding-conventions/annotations_documentation_and_comments.md

 }
 ```

-* Each annotation attribute (i.e., key-value pairs) should block indent on its own line..
+* Each annotation attribute (i.e., key-value pairs) should block indent on its own line.

 **Example,**